Mat and Savanna Shaw: Picture This

 The first song is a mashup of the songs "Fly Me to the Moon" and "Come Fly with Me".
-Savanna selected the song, calling herself an "old soul".
+Savanna selected the song calling herself an "old soul".
 The second song is "I Hope You Dance" and was recommended by Nelson, their arranger.
 The third song is "Picture This", an original song that the father and daughter began composing in July 2020 to describe how they suddenly became famous.
 They published a music video for the song on the same day they released their album.
 Mat said, "This song is about just being brave, and what if all it takes is a moment believing, a single moment of courage, putting yourself out there, and you just never know what will happen, what kinds of opportunities, what kinds of dreams will come true."
 The fourth song is "You Raise Me Up", which they first published the cover for in August 2020 and was the song that their audience most asked for.
 The fifth song was suggested by their audience and is "What the World Needs Now Is Love", which they published a cover for in September 2020.
-The sixth song is the Colbie Caillat song "Try" and the seventh is "Only Hope", which had been sung by Mandy Moore, whom Savanna admired.
+The sixth song is the Colbie Caillat song "Try" and the seventh is "Only Hope", which had been sung by Mandy Moore, whom Savanna admires.
 The eighth song is the Coco song "Remember Me".
 The ninth song is the Beatles' "Let It Be".
 They published their cover of it as a single in July 2020 and it was the initial song they made in "professional" recording studio.

-The tenth song is Phillip Phillips's "Gone, Gone, Gone" and was proposed for inclusion by Nelson.
+The tenth song is Phillip Phillips's "Gone, Gone, Gone" and was proposed for inclusion by Stephen Nelson.
 Although they were initially reluctant to perform it, they grew to appreciate it.
 The eleventh song is "Hallelujah" with Nelson participating as a singer.
 Around 2009, the father and daughter were audience members at a recital where Nelson was playing the piano and singing "Hallelujah".
 Mat was "spellbound" by the performance.
-Mat and Savanna have another version of "Hallelujah" that they made with Peter Hollens.
+Mat and Savanna have another version of "Hallelujah" which they recorded with Peter Hollens.
 The twelfth song is "Tonight You Belong to Me" and the thirteenth song is "The Prayer", which has a different arrangement from the cover they released in February 2020.